-Proposals should be organized to comply with the section numbers and names as shown in Section 4.0: Proposal Preparation Requirements.
+Proposals shall be organized to comply with the section numbers and names as shown in Section 4.0: Proposal Preparation Requirements.

-1.12 Proprietary Information
+1.12 Designation of Confidential and Proprietary Information

-All restrictions on the use of data contained within a proposal and all confidential information must be clearly stated on the Required Form - Attachment B "Designation of Confidential and Proprietary Information".
+All restrictions on the use of data contained within a proposal and all confidential information must be clearly stated on the Vendor Information Attachment under the "Designation of Confidential and Proprietary Information" section.

 Proprietary information submitted in a proposal, or in response to the RFP, will be handled in accordance with the applicable Wisconsin State Statute(s).